 The scene is from “The Reconversion of Sister Shapiro,” a Very Special episode about a Jewish girl who is staying at the convent while her parents are away.
 If you watched any television in the ’60s or ’70s, you may recognize the girl: That’s Pamelyn Ferdin, whose credits include appearances on Family Affair, The Brady Bunch, The Odd Couple, Star Trek, Lassie, Daniel Boone, Bewitched, and others, including voiceover work as Lucy in some of the Peanuts specials and Fern in Charlotte’s Web.

-I think it was a rule in 1960s-70s era television that whenever Asians are shown, they must be accompanied by a gong and some variation of the Oriental riff.
+This clip misses the first few seconds of the song, so you don’t hear the gong and the musical cue that lets us know we’re in a Chinese restaurant.
+I think it was a rule in 1960s-70s era television that whenever Asians are shown, they must be accompanied by a gong and/or and some variation of the Oriental riff.
 I remember it being used not only on The Flying Nun, but on Here’s Lucy and Family Affair and just about every La Choy commercial.
 In fact, here’s an excellent example: La Choy makes “honorable egg rolls” swing American!

 La Choy Egg Rolls commercial (1960s)